-I’m sure most of you are familiar with a typical bore snake, which consists of a pull cord, a brush, and a cleaning rope.
+I’m sure most of you are familiar with a typical bore snake.
 To use one, simply thread the pull cord down the barrel and pull the entire assembly through the bore.
-With the application of a little solvent, and a little elbow grease, your bore will be clean.
+With the application of a little solvent, and a little elbow grease, you can quickly clean the bore of your firearm.

 Because of this feature, the Sage & Braker bore snake is designed to be machine washable.
 Just unscrew the brush from the rope and drop the rope in the washing machine.
 This will prevent damage to either the brush or your washing machine.

 The Sage & Braker bore snake also comes with a sturdy canvas carrying pouch.
 This allows for easy transport of the bore snake without having the wire brush getting caught on anything.
 It also helps protect the bore snake from any damage that may occur while it is not in use.

 When I first received my Sage & Braker bore snake, I was very impressed by the quality of the craftsmanship that went into it.
 On their web site, they claim that every bore snake is hand crafted and inspected before shipping, which jives with my first impression of it.

 Besides my initial impression of outstanding craftsmanship, my Sage & Braker bore snake was very easy to use and did a great job of cleaning my shotgun barrel.
 In fact, it was noticeably more effective than any other gun cleaning supplies that I’ve used.
 In order to use it, put some cleaning solvent (like Sage & Braker CLP) on the brush and/or the rope, then pull the bore snake through the barrel from bore to muzzle.
 Do that a couple of times and your barrel should be squeaky clean.